-Off-Site habitat creation proposed to off-set Jackson's Ridge includes 0.09ha of scrub habitat (or habitat of the same distinctiveness, or a small area of greater distinctiveness), with 0.015km of native hedgerow (or hedgerow of the same distinctiveness, or a lesser length of greater distinctiveness),
+Off-Site habitat creation proposed to off-set Jackson's Ridge includes 0.016ha of scrub habitat (or habitat of the same distinctiveness, or a small area of greater distinctiveness) to address trading rule errors.

 Subject to securing the above through relevant legal mechanisms the Biodiversity Gain Condition could be discharged following grant of consent through submission of a Biodiversity Gain Plan template as drafted herein.
 It is proposed the wording of any net gain condition identifies the biodiversity net gain requirements and provision for each part / phase of the proposed development separately; and with a separate Habitat Management and Monitoring Plan (HMMP) being prepared and implemented in relation to each part / phase of development.